-Owned by security firm AVG, HMA offers impressive global coverage with servers in close to 300 locations.
+Owned by security firm Avast, HMA offers impressive global coverage with servers in close to 300 locations.
 Our performance tests showed above average speeds too, which is obviously good news.

-HMA charges a bit more than your average VPN (and there’s no free trial to test it).
-On the flipside, there is a 30-day refund available with some conditions attached – you can’t have used more than 10GB of data, or made more than 100 connections.
+HMA charges a bit more than your average VPN, although there is a 30-day free trial which basically works like a refund (you'll need to cancel it before 30 days or you'll be charged for the initial 12 months subscription period).
+Speaking of refund, the 30-day refund that is available, has some conditions attached – you can’t have used more than 10GB of data, or made more than 100 connections.
 Out of the three available subscriptions, the yearly plan offers the best savings.
 The packages available are:

 - We’ve rounded up the best free VPN services of 2018